sduprat/geiflix/function_3-US/documentation/README.md

 ## How to compile with TrueSTUDIO

-The code on the Discovery exceeding 32KB, the TrueSTUDIO IDE for STM32 was used.
+Because code on the Discovery is exceeding 32KB, TrueSTUDIO IDE for STM32 was used.
 This IDE can be downloaded from the [Attolic official website] (https://atollic.com/resources/download/).

 The following describes how to configure a project on TrueSTUDIO to compile the project code.

+NB: Firmware has been converted to STMCubeIDE v7 since 09/2021.
+No test has been carried and software is given "as-is"

 ### Creating a project